QMonkey/monkey-vim/README.md

 ```
 F2      Toggle NERDTree
 F7      Run current project asynchronously.
-You can use ":FocusDispatch" command to override the default command.
+You can use “:FocusDispatch” command to override the default command.
 For example, :FocusDispatch gcc % -o a.out
 F8      Toggle output window of F7
 F9      Run current file
 F10     Markdown preview in browser